10 Odd Benefits & Uses of Reetha (Soapnut) for Hair Skin & Health

 8) Reetha for Good Skin

-As I have mentioned above, Reetha has ideal cleanser propeties which has a good impact on skin, prevents it from drying and also make your skin soft.
+As I have mentioned above, Reetha has ideal cleansing properties which have a good impact on skin, prevent it from drying and also make your skin soft and supple.

-Soapnuts and chick pea often used to mix together and use on the skin instead of soap and offers gentler impacts onthe skin.
+Soapnuts and chick pea often used to mix together and used on the skin instead of soap as they offer gentler impacts on the skin.

-It helps in alleviating of skin problems such as psoriasis, eczema and getting rid of blackheads, pimples and freckles.
+It helps in alleviation of skin problems such as psoriasis, eczema and getting rid of blackheads, pimples and freckles.

 9) Natural Anti-Venom Properties

 Reetha includes anti-venom properties naturally.
-Some online source indicates that this soapnut can be used in removing out the venom of snake or scorpion from affected human body.
+Some online source indicates that this compound can also be used in removing out the venom of snake or scorpion from affected human body.

 10) Anti-fungal Properties of Reetha